Volvo V90 review - Engines, performance and drive

 - 1Volvo V90 reviewThe Volvo V90 isn't the biggest executive estate on sale, but what it lacks in volume it makes up for with style and comfort

-- 2Engines, performance and drive - currently readingExcellent cruising refinement, but the chassis isn't quite the ultimate in this class in either ride or handling terms
+- 2Engines, performance and drive - currently readingThe V90 has excellent cruising refinement, but the chassis isn't quite the ultimate in this class in either ride or handling terms

-- 4Interior, design and technologyDistinctive, stylish and nicely finished, with only a few weaknesses
+- 4Interior, design and technologyThe V90 is distinctive, stylish and nicely finished, although there are some pricey options

-- 5Practicality, comfort and boot spaceCapable enough, but it’s strange for a Volvo wagon to no longer be the biggest load-lugger in the class
+- 5Practicality, comfort and boot spaceThe V90 is capable enough, but it’s strange for a Volvo wagon to no longer be the biggest load-lugger in the class